joakinm/fullstack-test/README.md

 is handled by the frontend and transitions between pages do not trigger a browser page refresh

 ## Other:
-- For the frontend, you may use Vue.js.
+- For the frontend, you may use Vue.js, but no styling or component libraries such as Vuetify or BootstrapVue.
+Vue-router and VueX are allowed.
 - Please don't use any automatic code generation.
 - Closing the app window should close the session.
 - Remember this is a mobile-based webapp, so we would like to be compatible with major